2020-2021 Lawyer’s Guide To

 The search engines possess the technology, intelligence and motive to regulate their results.
 And if a high percentage of websites from a host or IP address contain things that are damaging to the search engine’s business (spyware, malware, spam, scams, etc), it is possible for them to “distrust” an entire IP address, IP range, or host.

-Will a Google penalty follow me to a new domain?
+Will a Google penalty on my law firm’s website follow my firm if I switch my site to a new domain?

 A common scenario we see from law firms is that they engaged a SEO person who got their site in trouble using some of the foolish SEO practices outlined on this page.
 This resulted in their website getting demoted or penalized, and it won’t come back.
 If you’re in this situation, you should read our blog post on “The Sunk-Cost Fallacy And The Once-Great Law Firm Website” or watch the on-demand webinar “Can My Underperforming Law Firm Website Be Saved?“